nVotesOrg/nvotesorg.github.io/index.md

 ---
-title: "Scalastyle - Scala style checker"
+title: "nVotes - Cryptographically secure voting"
 ---

 ### Welcome to the nVotes project